 How to Address Wedding Invitations to a Family

-If adult (18 and older) children of wedding guests are going to be invited, they should receive their own separate invitations.
-For example, Ms. Colleen Gordon and Mr. Graham Gordon.
-If you do not want to invite children to your wedding that should be printed clearly on the invitations.
+If adult (18 and older) children of wedding guests are invited, they should receive their own separate invitations—for example, Ms. Colleen Gordon and Mr. Graham Gordon.
+If you do not want to invite children to your wedding, that should be printed clearly on the invitations.

 When to Send Out Wedding Invitations

 Wedding invitations should be sent two to three months before the wedding date.
 This gives guests plenty of time to plan travel arrangements, book accommodations, and schedule time off from work.
-If the wedding is a destination wedding, the invitations should be sent out three-months prior to the event.
+If the wedding is a destination wedding, the invitations should be sent out three months before the event.
 And, if it is a local wedding, it should be two months.

 Before sending the wedding invitations, you need to decide what the RSVP date should be.
 Ideally, this would be about three weeks before the wedding.
 You should check with your caterer and venue to make sure that works for them.
-This will give you a final headcount and provide enough time for creating seating arrangements, making placement cards, and designing signage.
+This provides time to create seating arrangements, designate arrangements, make placement cards, and design signage.

 If you haven’t heard from specific guests and the wedding date is looming closely (two weeks before).
 It is appropriate to contact them by phone or email to get a response.

 How to Properly Address an Envelope